Table of contents

 Color Genomics provides employee education and engagement, access to genetic testing and counseling, and a high return on benefit investment through employee personalized care.

 Employees who volunteer to participate can purchase a kit at a 50-100% discount.
 Employees receive all the benefits of purchasing a kit, including ongoing free genetic counseling.
 As part of the program, the company analyzes genes associated with hereditary cancer and heart disease.

 Employers receive anonymized aggregated results.
 These results are meant to identify risk areas in their employee population and help the employer choose the most impactful benefits.
 Color Genomics does note that the availability of this data to the employer depends on the number of participating employees and compliance with data privacy regulations and guidelines.

-A case study from the Teamsters Health and Welfare Fund of Philadelphia describing their experience with the Color Genomics Employer Program can be found on the company website.
+A case study from the Teamsters Health and Welfare Fund of Philadelphia describing their experience with the Employer Program can be found on the company website.

 Taking a Color Genomics Test

 The customer collects a saliva sample using the sample collection kit and mails it back with a prepaid return label.
 The tests are diagnostic and are performed in a CAP-accredited and CLIA-certified laboratory.
 A certified medical professional quality checks each sample before returning the results.
 Patients and medical providers receive the report after 3 – 4 weeks.

 The Color Genomics report is provided to the patient and the physician who ordered the test.
 They can access the report online and download it as a PDF.